jfrog/frogbot/docs/install-github.md

           # If the machine that runs Frogbot has no access to the internet, follow these steps to allow the
           # executable to be downloaded from an Artifactory instance, which the machine has access to:
           #
-          # 1. Login to the Artifactory UI, with a user which has admin credentials.
+          # 1. Login to the Artifactory UI, with a user who has admin credentials.
           # 2. Create a Remote Repository with the following properties set.
           #    Under the 'Basic' tab:
           #       Package Type: Generic